ilorez/shells/README.md

 - For audio switching, the script uses `pactl` (PulseAudio) or `wpctl` (PipeWire) depending on your system's audio setup.
 - You may need to run the script with `sudo` for some operations, depending on your system's Bluetooth permissions.
 - The script assumes your Bluetooth adapter is already enabled.
 If not, use `bluetoothctl power on` before running the script.
+-  The script will prompt for the `sudo` password when switching audio output.